Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 Evolves over time, and it's inseparable from regions because knowledge is evolving and it's how what we know and how we know.
 It's through interaction with different spaces and cultures and that that help us.

 Transform and so the this sounds.
-It sounds like the answer, but then it also stands the risk of like knowledge is written by the victor and those marginalized knowledges don't get carried in this process.
+It sounds like the answer, but then it also stands the risk of like knowledge is written by the victor and those marginalised knowledges don't get carried in this process.
 So nothing is perfect.
 And yeah, we also have we have to keep on being critical even when we think we're real we achieving some sort of justice.

 An answer and there's so much in that for sure, and I love that idea about entangled knowledge and this kind of almost whole post humanist idea.
-And I guess then it's the question how do how does something like social work in practice and in teaching ensure that these marginalized voices are?
+And I guess then it's the question how do how does something like social work in practice and in teaching ensure that these marginalised voices are?

-Represented herds engaged with in this.
+Represented, heard, engaged with in this.
 I guess your focus on these online spaces, but how do we navigate this enormous complexity?

 Polarized.
 And I do think that.